SamZorSec/Arilux_AL-LC0X/README.md

 If you are using the MQTT JSON mode, the `light.mqtt_json` platform will be loaded.
 Otherwise, the `light.mqtt` platform will load. `light.mqtt_json` is required for full functionality.
 There are a few one time steps that you need to take to get this working.

-1. Install the [ArduinoJson] library.
-2. Add `discovery: true` to your `mqtt` configuration in Home Assistant, if it isn't there already.
+1. Add `discovery: true` to your `mqtt` configuration in Home Assistant, if it isn't there already.
-3. Uncomment the `HOME_ASSISTANT_MQTT_DISCOVERY` and `HOME_ASSISTANT_MQTT_DISCOVERY_PREFIX` definitions in your `config.h` file.
+2. Uncomment the `HOME_ASSISTANT_MQTT_DISCOVERY` definitions in your `config.h` file.
   - You can change the discovery prefix (default is `homeassistant`) by changing `HOME_ASSISTANT_MQTT_DISCOVERY_PREFIX`.
     Make sure this matches your Home Assistant MQTT configuration.
-4. Upload the firmware once more after making the previous changes.
+3. Upload the firmware once more after making the previous changes.

 From now on your device will announce itself to Home Assistant with all of the proper configuration information.